Cryptographic Audit Layer for AI

 Free

-• Open verification SDK
+• Open verification SDK (MIT licensed)

-• Public receipt spec
+• Public Trust Receipt spec

 • Community access